MartaRF3/aircraft-scheduling/README.md

-# Getting Started with Github Users Finder
+# Getting Started with Aircraft Scheduling

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).